 Virginia Smith has kindly provided us with a thought full and thought provoking homily nearly every week since August 2020.
 They have often been the one she used when taking a service in Christ Church or one of the other Leith Hill Benefice churches.
-We were very fortunate that during our 2021-22 inter-regnum she regularly took our morning services.
+We were very fortunate that during our 2021-22 inter-regnum she regularly took many of our services.

 Virginia’s homilies from August 2020 to May 2002 are still available by clicking here Virginia Smith’s Homilies May 2022 - April 2021 or Virginia Smith’s Homilies March 2021 - August 2020.